edimaudo/hackathon-coding-challenges/medo/medo.md

 ## How we built it

 It was built using the medo.dev platform.
-Under the hood it is powered by react, tailwind, typescript and cognitive bias content.
+Under the hood it is powered by react, tailwind, typescript and finance content from US and Canada.
+The app was built using the deep build prompt the editorial style was selected in the medo.dev platform.
+All requirements were provided upfront and some tweaks such as changing some of the names was done as separate prompts.

 ### Underlying design
 - It should have a responsive design
-- font would be inter or century schoolhouse with fonts of different sizes (small, medium and large)
+- font would be Helvetica with fonts of different sizes
-- color scheme would be navy blue themed
+- A set of color schemes were provided
-- It should be accessible.
-It should have the ability to change font sizes and have a dark and light mode.
+- It should be accessible following WCAG 2.1 guidelines
+- It should have dark and light mode.
 The user should be able to change the mode but it should default to dark mode
-- Should be able to get to every section using a hamburger menu
 - It should have localization with ability to change languages.
 The key languages would be English, French and Spanish
+- Ability to change content as US and Canadian financial content is different

 ### Views
 **Home View**
-It would show bias of the day, Bias Explorer, Bias Detector and Settings.
+This is the landing page for the app.
+The user can navigate to different sections (Assessment, Quiz, Glossary, Settings).

+**Assessment View**
+It is used to help the user discover their current financial knowledge.
+Based on your score it would then give you a level (Novice, Intermediate, Advanced).

+**Quiz View**
+Gives the user the abiility to test their financial knowledge with personalized questions based on your level (Novice, Intermediate, Advanced) or a combination of levels.

-**Bias Explorer View**
+**Glossary View**
-It should show a list of biases with their name and a high level overview in a card format.
-When clicked into It shows the bias name, details about the bias, Where this bias occurs, WHy it happens, WHy it matters, 3 examples of it, How it affects you, how it affects a business, How to avoid it.
+Searchable list of financial terms that are tailored to the location (US or Canada).
+Can also search by terms or level (Novice, Intermediate, Advanced).

-**Bias Detector View**
+**Settings View**
-This is a quiz section where the user would be tested on their knowledge of biases.
-There would be two types of quizzes, name that bias and bias checker.
-For name that bias, the user would be posed with a challenge about a type of bias and would have to select the type of bias.
-For the bias checker game the user would be posed question in order to check their understanding of biases.
-Each question would be a scenario and the user would be given 3 options and would have to check.

-**Settings**
-This would give the ability the change the design settings for the app
+This would give the ability the change the design settings for the app.
+Can check font size, language, content, Display Mode.

 ## Challenges we ran into
 The main challenge was getting the financial content.
 There was so much information out there so had to narrow it down.

 ## What's next for PennyWize
 - Increase the amount of financial content and personalization
 - add tools that users can leverage to drive better financial decision making --> expense tracker, credit card comparison tool
 - Leverge Large language models to be able to provide scenarios and different ways to explain financial topics